-(To clarify, this is NOT when you buy a puppy.)
-This is a special arrangement involving co-owning, or co-caring, for a breeding dog.
+NOTE: This is NOT when you buy a puppy.
+This is a special arrangement involving co-caring for a breeding dog.
 Scroll down to see our current girls that are available for a guardian home.
 How it works:

 A guardian arrangement is an agreement wherein a breeding

 dog lives full-time with a family as their family pet but still belongs

 to the breeder until the contract is fulfilled completely.
 The contract is usually

 for three successful breedings (two or more viable puppies constitute a

 successful breeding) after which ownership of dog transfers from the breeder to the guardian.
 Nominal guardianship deposit will be required from Guardian.
 Guardian will receive partial reimbursement after each successful litter.
 After three successful litters, guardian dog effectively becomes FREE to the Guardian as full deposit will have been completely reimbursed.